 The FTI’s Drywall Finishing Apprenticeship Program is two levels and trains students to prepare, tape, fill and sand drywall seams, corners, and angles in a variety of different environments and contexts.
 Through a combination of classroom and hands-on shop learning, Drywall Finishing Apprentices are immersed in the trade in order to develop the skills they need to become valuable members of commercial, industrial, and residential jobsites.

 The program usually takes about three years to complete, and each level requires 6 weeks at the FTI and 4,500 hours on the job.

-Successful completion of the program earns apprentices a Red Seal and Certificate of Apprenticeship.
+Successful completion of the program earns apprentices a Certificate of Apprenticeship.